chalmers-revere/opendlv.core/usecases/recording.velodyne16/README.md

     $ docker-compose up --build

-This will activate odsupercomponent, the visualization tool odcockpit, and proxy-velodyne16.
+This will activate odsupercomponent, the visualization tool odcockpit, proxy-velodyne16 and odrecorderh264.
 The VLP-16 packets will be visualized as 3D point cloud in the EnvironmentViewer plugin in odcockpit.
+Meanwhile, the micro-service odrecorderh264 will record VLP-16 data.
 In EnvironmentViewer, unselect the stationary elements XYZAxes, Grid, Surroundings, AerialImage and the dynamic element EgoCar to have a clean background for the point cloud.
 By default, EnvironmentViewer uses free camera view which allows a user to do the following operations:

 - Use **W**/**S** on the keyboard to zoom in and zoom out
 - Use **A**/**D** on the keyboard to move the display window left and right
 - Drag the vertical bar on the left to adjust the perspective (the same operation can also be performed in the display window with the same effect)
 - Drag the horizontal bar at the bottom to rotate clockwise and counter-clockwise (the same operation can also be performed in the display window with the same effect)

-To stop proxy-velodyne16, run
+To stop the recording, run

     $ docker-compose stop

 Remove the stopped containers:

     $ docker-compose rm

+After the recording, the recording files are stored at ~/recordings, including a .rec file which stores all OpenDaVINCI containers, and a .rec.mem file which stores the recording data.
+The recording file format is CID-xxx-odrecorderh264_yyy, where xxx is the cid number and yyy is the timestamp.

 Note that the value of CID defined in .env can be manually overwritten by preceding the docker-compose command with CID=xxx, where xxx is the cid number.
 For instance, the following command makes all micro-services run with cid 123 instead of 111: